Estimate Time8 min

 Reality: Your beneficiaries can receive payments after you die.

-Most deferred annuities are designed to pass the account value on to your heirs.
+Most deferred annuities are designed to pass the account value to your heirs.
 Income annuities offer options that can also provide for your beneficiaries.
-With income annuities, as long as you don't select the largest payout option of "life only," you can arrange to have income payments continue on to your beneficiaries if you were to pass away prematurely.
-Of course, this may decrease your income amount in comparison to a life-only contract but it could be worth the tradeoff, depending on your situation and desire to leave assets to a beneficiary.
-Be sure to work with your financial consultant and discuss the beneficiary options available to you for each type of annuity you're considering.
+With income annuities, as long as you don't select the life-only payout option, you can arrange to have income payments continue to your beneficiaries if you were to pass away prematurely.
+However, this may decrease your income amount in comparison to a life-only contract but it could be worth the tradeoff, depending on your situation and desire to leave assets to a beneficiary.
+Be sure to work with your financial consultant and discuss the beneficiary options available for each type of annuity you're considering.

 Bottom line

-Annuities can offer flexibility both in how you save for and receive money in retirement.
-It all comes down to understanding that there are several different types of annuity products, each of which is designed to address a specific need or life stage.
-And remember, the best way to explore how they might complement your investment strategy is to work with your trusted financial consultant.
+Annuities can offer flexibility in how you save for and receive money in retirement.
+It comes down to understanding there are several different types of annuity products, each of which is designed to address a specific need or life stage.
+Remember, the best way to explore how they might complement your investment strategy is to work with your trusted financial consultant.

 More to explore